wtfutil/wtf/_site/content/configuration/_index.md

 A number of top-level attributes can be set to customize your WTF install.
 See <a href="/posts/configuration/attributes/">Attributes</a> for details.

-## Environment (ENV) Variables

-Some modules require the presence of environment variables to function properly.
-Usually these are API keys or other sensitive data that one wouldn't want to have laying about in the config files.

-For modules that require them, the name of the required environment variable(s) can be found in that module's "Required ENV Variables" section of the documentation.
-See <a href="/posts/modules/opsgenie/">OpsGenie</a> for an example.

 ## Grid Layout

 WTF uses the `Grid` layout system from [tview](https://github.com/rivo/tview/blob/master/grid.go) to position widgets